quilting pathways

 Gulpha Gorge Campground

-The Park's Gulpha Gorge campground is very nicely laid out with paved roads and parking areas, level tent pads, running water in the bathrooms, and a water and dump station.
-No showers or electric hookups -but the price is right and otherwise a very nice campground.
+The National Park's Gulpha Gorge campground is very nicely laid out with paved roads and parking areas, level tent pads, running water in the bathrooms, and a water and dump station.
+In 2009 full hookups (water, electric & sewer) were added to most of the sites.
+No showers, however.
+Yet a very attractive and well maintained campground that is frequently fully occupied.
+But since the park takes no reservations if you get there early enough in the day you have a chance of getting a site.

 Gulpha Gorge Campground